stoplightio/elements/CONTRIBUTING.md

 If you did changes only in `elements-dev-portal` package, it's okay to release only `elements-dev-portal` package.

-If you did changes in the `elements-core`, this most likely means that all 3 packages should be released.
+If you did changes in the `elements-core`, this means that all 3 packages should be released.

-If tracking what changes occured since the last release, there is no harm in staying on the safe side and releasing all the packages.
-This will not cause any isuess, meanwhile - for example - releasing only `elements` but not realeasing `elements-core` can cause serious error.
+If it's difficult to figure out what changes happened since the last release, there is never any harm in releasing all the packages.
+This will not cause any issues, meanwhile - for example - releasing only `elements` but not realeasing `elements-core` can cause serious errors.

 Here is how we do versioning:

 ### Major versions

 If you are bumping a major in *any* elements package, you are most likely doing something wrong.
-Consult a member of Pierogi team.
+Consult a member of Pierogi Team.
+No yolo'ing allowed here!

 ### Minor versions

-Minor versions in `elements` and `elements-dev-portal` are purely for introducing new features.
-If any PR that is being released introduces a new feature / somehow extends the functionality, you can bump the minor.
+Minor versions in `elements` and `elements-dev-portal` are for introducing new features.
+If *any* change that is being released introduces a new feature / somehow extends the functionality, bump the minor.

 In case of `elements-core` (and in contrast with two other packages), we allow minors to have (within reason), some breaking changes.
 That's because it is an internal package that we control.

 If you need to make a breaking change in `elements-core`, make sure to bump minor *and* make sure that the new versions of `elements` and `elements-dev-portal` are using this new version and are compatible with it.
-Remember also that `elements` is also used in internal platform code, so make sure that the new version also works correctly in platform.
+Remember also that `elements` is used in internal platform code (`you-know-which` repo), so make sure that the new version also works correctly there.

 Because we allow for breaking changes in `elements-core`, `elements` and `elements-dev-portal` `package.json` files use `~` sign, instead of a typical `^` sign.
-This ensures that those packages will be installing only patch updates, until the version is explicility bumped in `package.json`.
+This ensures that those packages will be installing only patch updates, until the `elements-core` version is explicility bumped in `package.json`.

 ### Patches